banner

 // Not splitting.
 Enqueue dispatch entries for the event as is.

-// Queue the dispatch entries for the event
+// Queue the dispatch entries for the requested modes.

 enqueueDispatchEntriesLocked(currentTime, connection, eventEntry, inputTarget);